NAVY LAUNCHES 1ST MULTI-ROLE COMBAT VESSEL

 Paying homage to its predecessors

-As the spiritual successor of the aging MCVs, the MRCV’s will continue to uphold the proud heritage and history of these ships, while striving towards a future-ready Navy equipped with cutting-edge warfighting technology and capabilities.
+As the spiritual successor of the aging MCVs, the MRCVs will continue to uphold the proud heritage and history of these ships, while striving towards a future-ready Navy equipped with cutting-edge warfighting technology and capabilities.

-A world-first versatile vessel
+A first-in-the-world versatile vessel

 Jointly developed by the Defence Science and Technology Agency (DSTA), DSO, ST Engineering and international partners, the ship reflects the close partnership between the RSN and the Defence Technology Community.